phase2/rig/README.md

 ### To create a new release candidate (RC) of rig:

-If we want to roll out an RC to GitHub for folks to test, we simply need to run with a different GoReleaser configuration that does not publish to homebrew, just to a GitHub release that is marked preproduction.
+If we want to roll out an RC to GitHub for folks to test, we simply need to run with a different GoReleaser configuration that does not publish to homebrew, just to a GitHub release that is marked pre-production.

 * Get all the code committed to `develop`
 * Tag develop with the new version number `git tag 2.1.0-rc1 && git push --tags`